MMR-Solutions-AB/Code-test/README.md

 * [Import / Export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)

 ### Where to implement your solutions:
 Write code in to the existing files in this project.

-** Please note that you do not need to create ANY new files to solve any of the following assignments.
-If you really want to, you may, but it should not be needed. **
+Add files if you have to.

 ### Three Assignments:
 1. Use the JSON object called "data" from the file data.js.
 Display a card for each "color" in the data.
 Display the name of the color and a sample of the color.
 For the cards, you will find a template named card.html.
 Use this template when displaying the cards.